PelmeenidHapukoorega/Solutions-Architect/AZ-900/03-Azure-Services/Storage accounts.md

 ### When naming

 * Must be between 3 and 24 characters in length, may contain numbers and lowercase only.
-* Must be unique within Azyre.
+* Must be unique within Azure.

 Example table: